rarisenpai/ai-memory-sdk/src/python/README.md

 AI Memory SDK (Python)

-This directory contains the Python package for the AI Memory SDK.
+This directory contains the Python package for the AI Memory SDK—a lightweight wrapper around Letta's advanced memory management capabilities.

 For usage and high-level docs, see the repository root README.md.